michalasobczak/ResearchAndDevelopment/GIS/README.md

 /etc/elasticsearch/jvm.options
 ```

 Remember to add firewall rules.
+Please take note that elasticsearch does not work on 32 bits officially.

 ## Switch to OSM
 ```